RTMP Server Hosting: What It Is and How to Access It

 Aside from Dacast, some online video platforms that support RTMP ingest and have RTMP servers include Brightcove, Wowza, IBM Cloud Video, Panopto, and more.
 Kaltura uses RTSP to RTMP ingest, but it is unclear if the platform supports RTMP ingest independent of the RTSP conversion or with an RTMP streaming server.

-We encourage you to check out our comparison of the top video platforms to browse additional features, functionality, and pricing for the RTMP hosting platforms mentioned above.
+Ready to try Dacast for your RTMP Server needs?
+Start your no-credit card required free trial.
+We encourage you to check out our comparison of the top video streaming platforms, to browse additional features, functionality, and pricing for the RTMP hosting platforms mentioned above.

 Setting Up Your Own RTMP Server

-To host your own RTMP dedicated server, developers must choose a server-building tool to create an RTMP server.
+To host your own RTMP stream via a dedicated server, developers must choose a server-building tool to create an RTMP server.
 Adobe Media Server, Red 5, Wowza’s Live Streaming, and Nginx engine are four of the top offerings.
 These software options are paid, but you may use one or more for other operations.

 Creating a private RTMP server will vary depending on the tools you use.
 We recommend checking out Doug Johnson’s RTMP server setup video tutorial for a technical walkthrough of this process with Nginx.